Domain wall fermions: Improved domain wall fermions

 For fermions, the continuum symmetries which are broken explicitly on the lattice include the axial (non-singlet) flavor symmetries.\footnote{ The only exception is GW fermions, and in particular, overlap fermions (see Sec.~\ref{DWF2GW}). } The basic version of domain wall fermions, introduced in sections~\ref{free} and~\ref{interacting}, already has much improved chiral symmetry in comparison with Wilson fermions.
 The main goal of the improvement program in the context of domain wall fermions is to achieve the same quality of chiral symmetry (as measured, \eg, by the residual mass) for smaller extent of the fifth coordinate, thereby reducing the cost of numerical calculations with domain wall fermions.

 In Sec.~\ref{mobius} we discuss M\"obius fermions, which have become the method of choice for large-scale numerical calculations using domain wall fermions.
-In Sec.~\ref{optimal} we discuss a version of domain wall fermions with couplings that depend on the fifth coordinate, aimed to minimize the residual mass for any given $N_5$.
+In Sec.~\ref{suppl} we revisit two topics already discussed in earlier parts using results from Sec.~\ref{mobius}.
+We resume the discussion of improvements in Sec.~\ref{optimal}, where we discuss a version of domain wall fermions with couplings that depend on the fifth coordinate, aimed to minimize the residual mass for any given $N_5$.
 Sec.~\ref{newK} is devoted to attempts to obtain faster reduction of chiral symmetry violations by using different four-dimensional kernels.
 Finally Sec.~\ref{dflt} presents a method to reduce the residual chiral symmetry violations via deflation.